 Desert Hand and Physical Therapy

-We have 9 specialized hand therapy centers throughout greater Phoenix, dedicated to the treatment and rehabilitation of the upper extremity, as well as 4 locations that specialize in full body physical therapy care.
-With Certified Hand Therapists (CHT) at each location our team is able to provide expert individualized treatment to each patient experiencing trauma, illness or injury.
+We have 13 specialized hand therapy centers throughout greater Phoenix, dedicated to the treatment and rehabilitation of the upper extremity, as well as 4 locations that specialize in full-body physical therapy care.
+With Certified Hand Therapists (CHT) at each location, our team is able to provide expert individualized treatment to each patient experiencing trauma, illness, or injury.

-Desert Hand and Physical Therapy serves the Greater Phoenix area, providing hand, upper extremity and physical therapy for patients who are recovering from recreational, work, and household injuries, cumulative trauma injuries and surgeries.
+Desert Hand and Physical Therapy serve the Greater Phoenix area, providing hand, upper extremity, and physical therapy for patients who are recovering from recreational, work, and household injuries, cumulative trauma injuries, and surgeries.

 Hand Therapy & Physical Therapy Services